gofynd/fdk-client-javascript/documentation/platform/SHARE.md

-Retrieve click statistics for a given short link ID.
+Retrieve statistics and analytics for clicks on a short link.

 *Returned Response:*